benchmarkscg/blog-content/posts/my-road-to-become-a-cmse.md

 ## Diving Into the Standards

-Preparing for CMSE meant truly understanding the standards that shape modern machinery safety:
+Preparing for CMSE meant truly understanding the standards:

 - **ISO 13849-1/-2**
 - **IEC 61508**